Attention High-Power Flyers:

 WSR has recently seen an increase in high-power flyers as well as certification attempts.
 In order to serve all rocketeers as best we can, and to make sure we can support high-power flyers with the proper equipment and personnel, we have instituted some new policies with regards to high-power launches.

-- If you plan to fly a rocket weighing over 20 pounds at the pad.
+- If you plan to fly a rocket weighing over 20 pounds loaded.
 We want to make sure we bring the appropriate launch hardware.

-- If you plan to fly a rocket powered by a motor of K impulse or larger.
+- If you plan to fly a rocket powered by a motor of K impulse or larger, or you plan to fly a complex HPR (staging or clustered).

-- You must provide simulation data for your rocket, including projected altitude, stability margin (CG/CP relationship), and projected speed at the end of the rail (assuming an 8’ rail).
+- You must provide simulation data for your rocket, including projected altitude, stability margin (CG/CP relationship), and projected speed at the end of the rail (assuming an 8’ 1010 or 12′ 1515 rail).

 - You must call or email WSR leadership with this data for approval.
 Please see the WSR Contact Page for contact information.

-WSR strongly recommends the use of rail buttons on high-power rockets.
+WSR strongly recommends the use of rail buttons on all high-power rockets as well as heavier mid-power rockets.
 We can accommodate 1010 and 1515 rail buttons.
+We have HPR launch rods (3/8″ and 1/2″) but we usually do not bring them to launches unless we are informed ahead of time of this need.

 All flights must be conducted under the provisions of the NAR High-Power Safety Code.
 The appointed Range Safety Officer (RSO) on duty has the final and absolute authority to approve or deny any launch for any reason.